- Runners must complete the set course on foot by their own power and ability within the stipulated time;

 - Bags with objects attached to the outside will not be transported.

-- Drop bag must be given to race organizer at the start line 1 hour before the race starts;
+- Drop bag must be given to the race organizer at the start line 1 hour before the race starts;

 - If necessary, and in the interests of the person being rescued, at the exclusive discretion of the organizers, the official medical rescue services may be called upon to take over operations, using any means they consider appropriate, including an ambulance.
 Any costs deriving from such exceptional transport will be charged to the person who has been rescued;